 What Causes Large Cracks In a Concrete Garage Floor?

-- Digging next to the foundation.
-If there’s heavy excavation going on next to the garage, it might have destabilized the soil under the garage’s foundation.
+- Digging Next to the Foundation: If there’s heavy excavation going on next to the garage, it might have destabilized the soil under the garage’s foundation.
 This, in turn, destabilized the foundation and caused a crack to form in the garage floor.

-- Weather changes.
-For example, if the garage’s foundation was built on top of expansive soil during the dry season, when the wet season comes around again, the soil will swell, pushing up on the slab, which could cause the floor to crack.
+- Weather Changes: For example, if the garage’s foundation was built on top of expansive soil during the dry season, when the wet season comes around again, the soil will swell, pushing up on the slab, which could cause the floor to crack.

 Cracks caused by differential settlement are structural.
 In other words, they affect a foundation’s structural integrity and are usually “active” in that they get bigger.
 They might even open and close with the seasons.